-This table outlines each step of the process in relation to allergen management within our services.
+This table outlines each step of the process in relation to allergen and food preference management within our services.

-Step Actions Required 1 Notified of a new or change to Allergy/Food preference which is to be documented on Form 5 "Food Allergy Notification Form" 2 Director Review Section 1 & 2 of Form 5 and implement Section 3 based on information provided ● Provide Form 21 and 22 to parent and communicate they have 5 working days to return completed forms along with action plan and supply medication or care will be suspended (fees still charged) until all completed information received by Director Form 21 - Administration of Authorised medication Form 22 - Risk Minimisation Plan (Record the date it is to be returned) Parent to complete section 4 of Form 5 confirming that they have updated Hubworks or authorise cent make changes and sign the form as authorisation.
-3 Important that Form 5, Allergy Charts and Hubworks all say the same thing!
-4 Director to complete Section 5 detailing date of meeting with parent and cooks.
-This is to include a discussion of items used in general menus and if specific foods are allowed by parents the name, brand etc needs to be recorded o the form so it can be added to allergy chart as an alternate food (Kids Uni CBD, North and South only) For Minor Food Allergy/Intolerance ask if products that are labelled "May Contain Traces" are permitted? • Cooks and Director to sign off on this
+Step Actions Required 1 Nominated supervisor is notified of a new or change to the child's Allergy/Food preference by a family.
+This is to be documented on Form 5 "Food Allergy Notification Form" 2 Nominated Supervisor will review Section 1 & 2 of Food Allergy Notification Form.
+Ensure Section 3 is completed for all children with allergies or medical conditions.
+Provide Form 21 and 22 to parent/carer and communicate they have five working days to return completed forms along with ASCIA action plan and supply medication or care will be suspended (fees still charged) until all completed information received by Nominated Supervisor Form 21 - Administration of Authorised medication Form 22 - Risk Minimisation Plan (Record the date it is to be returned)

-5 Form 21 and 22 returned 6 Director to review both forms to ensure they have been completed correctly.
-7 If an Action plan has been provided for anaphylaxis, allergy, asthma, eczema etc you must check the plan for the following: Family/Emergency contact names and phone numbers completed Action plan dated and signed by Medical practitioner Medication and dosage clearly stated 8 Allergy Summary Chart Form 54 to be Updated , printed and provide to Cooks, trolleys, rooms and Director 9 The "Allergen & Dietary Requirement Check" Form 53 updated with child's name, Allergy information printed and provided to Cooks, Trolleys, Rooms this form is used by cooks and educators to ensure appropriate checks are conducted prior to and at meal times.
-10 The Medical Conditions Summary sheet to be updated, printed and provided to rooms, medical conditions folder and Directors.
-The name of authorised medication, dosage, expiry date and the review/renewal date for the action plan are to be included on the summary.
-11 Action plan to be displayed in each room, medical conditions folder, individual child's medication bag and kitchen.
-12 Communication to ALL Staff All staff with sign off on either Form 42 or on Kinderloop after reading the following: • The Food Allergy & Medical Condition Notification Form 05, • The Administration of Authorised Medication Form 21 • The Risk Minimisation Plan Form 22 • The ASCIA Action Plan 13 The Director to:- Complete the checklist on Form 005 and collate all documentation to provide with form 005 and give to Admin Ensure all Staff read and sign form 42 and file Add information about this child to next staff meeting Agenda if applicable Have new permanent staff discuss and sign Form 35 - Staff Declaration Serving Food to children at one month probation meeting.
-Ensure that appropriate training occurs, in line with the Medical Conditions policy, if a child is using an Anapen.
+Parent/carer to complete section 4 of Food Allergy Notification Form confirming that they have updated Hubworks or authorise service to make changes. and section 5 - declaration.
+3 It is important that all documentation and information on the child's Hubworks enrolment form are consistent with each other.
+4 For food allergies or medical conditions, the Nominated Supervisor will complete Section 6 detailing the date of meeting with family and cooks.
+This is to include a discussion of items used which normally used in our menus.
+If a family offers suggestions of alternate brands or products, these will be recorded on the Food Allergy Notification Form.
+For children with allergies or anaphylaxis, we will not provide products which say 'may contain' their allergen on the label, unless their family has specified, they have used that product at home, and confirm it is a safe alternative.
+5 Form 21 and 22 returned 6 Director to review both forms to ensure they have been completed correctly and align with the ASCIA action plan.
+7 If an Action plan has been provided for anaphylaxis, allergy, asthma, eczema etc you must check the plan for the following: • Family/Emergency contact names and phone numbers completed. ' Action plan dated and signed by medical practitioner.
+Medication and dosage clearly stated 8 Allergy Summary Chart Form 54 to be Updated, printed and provide to Cooks, added to trolleys, and each red medical conditions folder 9 The "Allergen & Dietary Requirement Check" Form 53 is updated with child's name, Allergy, or food preference information.
+This is then printed and provided to Cooks.
+This form is used by cooks and educators to ensure appropriate checks are conducted prior to and at mealtimes.
+10 The Medical Conditions Summary sheet (form 61) to be updated if required, printed, and provided to rooms, medical conditions folder and Directors.
+The name of authorised medication, dosage, expiry date and the 11 review/renewal date for the action plan are to be included on the summary.
+Action plan to be displayed in each room, medical conditions folder, individual child's medication bag and kitchen.
+12 Communication to ALL Staff All staff with sign off on either Form 42 after reading the following: • The Food Allergy & Medical Condition Notification Form 05, • The Administration of Authorised Medication Form 21 • The Risk Minimisation Plan Form 22 • The ASCIA Action Plan 13 The Director to: Complete the checklist on Form 005 and collate all documentation to provide with form 005 and give to administration staff.
+Ensure all Staff read and sign form 42 and file.
+Add information about this child to next staff meeting Agenda if applicable.
+Have new permanent staff discuss and sign Form 35 - Staff Declaration Serving Food to children at one month probation meeting.